CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 5: Content Safety & Filtering.md

 ## Task 1: Review content safety capabilities and configuration in AI Foundry

-**Azure AI Content Safety detects** harmful user-generated and AI-generated content in applications and services.
-The features in Azure AI Content Safety can help make sure that product reviews, forum posts, and images align with Contoso Camping Store's content guidelines.
+**Azure AI Content Safety** helps detect and prevent harmful user-generated and AI-generated content in applications and services.
+Its features ensure that text, images, and other media align with your organization’s content safety guidelines.

-   - Azure AI Content Safety offers a suite of features for monitoring and moderating content in real time:
+* **Azure AI Content Safety** offers a suite of tools for monitoring and moderating content in real time:

-       - **Text moderation:** Detects and filters out harmful content in text, such as hate speech, violence, or inappropriate language.
+  * **Text moderation:** Detects and filters harmful or unsafe language in text, including hate speech, violence, or explicit content.

-       - **Image moderation:** Analyzes images to identify and block content that might be considered unsafe or offensive.
+  * **Image moderation:** Analyzes images to identify and block visual content that may be inappropriate or offensive.

-       - **Multimodal content analysis:** Works across various types of content to help ensure a comprehensive strategy for content safety.
+  * **Multimodal content analysis:** Evaluates combined content types (such as text and images) to provide a more complete view of potential risks.

-       - **Groundedness detection:** Detects and blocks incorrect information in model outputs.
-It helps ensure that the text responses of large language models are factual and accurate, based on the provided source materials.
+  * **Groundedness detection:** Ensures that AI-generated text is factually accurate and supported by trusted source materials.

-       - **Prompt shields:** Analyze large language model (LLM) inputs to detect user prompt attacks and document attacks.
+  * **Prompt shields:** Detects and mitigates prompt injection or document-based attacks that attempt to manipulate large language models (LLMs).

-       - **Protected material detection:** Identifies and blocks outputs that could potentially violate copyrights.
-It scans for matches against an index of third-party text content, including songs, news articles, recipes, and selected web content.
+  * **Protected material detection:** Identifies and blocks outputs that may contain copyrighted or third-party protected text, such as song lyrics, recipes, or articles.

-These features are built on AI models that can detect a wide range of potential risks, threats, and quality problems.
-Identifying these problems helps you ensure a safe and inclusive environment for all users of the Contoso Camping Store website.
+These AI-powered features help organizations detect risks, prevent the spread of harmful or misleading content, and maintain a safe, trustworthy, and inclusive environment for their users.

 1. Open the Azure Portal in the browser and sign in with the credentials provided in the **Environment** tab.